 Getting you where you need to go with speed and comfort is all part of the Porter experience.
-That’s why you’re allowed two free carry-on articles, including a standard article and a personal item.
+Depending on the fare purchased, you can bring up to two free carry-on articles onboard, including a personal item and a standard article.

 43 by 16 by 33 centimeters or 17 by 6 by 13 inches